Mind over movement: imagining walking may boost stroke recovery

 Summary

-This study looked at whether imagining walking can change muscle activity and body movement in people who recently had a stroke.
-Forty stroke survivors with mild walking difficulties took part.
-They were asked to imagine walking normally and walking on a line, while their muscles and movements were measured.
-The goal was to understand how mental practice might help recovery.
+This study looked at whether imagining walking (normal walking or walking on a line) changes leg muscle activity and body movement in people who recently had a stroke.
+Forty stroke survivors with mild walking problems took part.
+The goal was to understand how mental practice might help recovery, not to test a treatment.

 Disclaimer Read more